pabloroman-unc/partial-sums/README.md

 as the parameter $t$ approaches zero.
 Initially, the zeros of $q_m(x;t)$ are close to a zero of $H_m(x)$.
 The first collission occurs at a critical time $t_c$.
 For $t &lt; t_c$, the zeros move into the complex plane.

+The following is a video of the trajectories:

 https://github.com/pabloroman-unc/partial-sums/assets/101678587/9bd53dd2-8545-4c2f-93b1-2b39e1a57c05